“Alfredo (Airam Hernández) have the timbre of the young Pavarotti, a diction that not even in Italy, and a soft voice of velvet…”

 Franco Soda, Il Giornale della Musica

-Airam Hernández has quickly become one of the most promising young tenors of his generation.
-The uniqueness of his timbre and his highly developed musicality has given him a place of honor between the rising stars in the opera world ever since the recent start of his career.
+Airam Hernández has quickly become one of the most promising tenors of his generation.
+The uniqueness of his timbre and his highly developed musicality has given him a place of honor among the rising stars in the opera world ever since the recent start of his career.

-In 2017 he will debut the roles of Edgardo in Lucia de Lammermoor at the Opéra de Lausanne , conducted by Maestro Jesús López Cobos; Belmonte from Mozart’s Die Entführung aus dem Serail at Teatro de San Carlo di Napoli, in Giorgio Strehler’s legendary staging; and Faust in Gounod’s homonymous masterpiece at Opera de Tenerife.
+In 2017 he successfully debuted the roles of Edgardo in Lucia de Lammermoor at the Opéra de Lausanne, conducted by Maestro Jesús López Cobos; Faust in Gounod’s homonymous masterpiece at Opera de Tenerife conducted by Maestro Francesco Ivan Ciampa; and also the complex roles of Apollo and Dionysos in the Opernhaus Zürich’s premiere of Manfred Trojahn’s Orest.

-Airam received his initial musical training as a french horn player for twelve years in the Conservatory of Santa Cruz de Tenerife mentored by Maestro Guillermo Zarzo.
-Lately he finished his formal vocal studies with Maestra Dolors Aldea in Barcelona.
+Hernández received his initial musical training as a french horn player for twelve years in the Conservatory of Santa Cruz de Tenerife mentored by Maestro Guillermo Zarzo.
+Lately he finished his formal vocal studies with Maestra Dolors Aldea at Conservatori del Liceu of Barcelona.
 During his years of training he was given instruction by such illustrious singers and maestros as Vittorio Terranova, Dalton Baldwin, Lorraine Nubar, Dame Ann Murray, Fabio Luisi, Hedwig Fassbender, Eytan Pessen, Reinaldo Macías, Carlos Chausson, Dmitry Vdovin, Roger Vignoles, Laurent Naouri, Natalie Dessay and Mariella Devia.

 In 2014 he obtained great reviews from critics and public after his interpretation of five different characters (Le Commissaire, Le Garde, Le Facteur, Le Mécanicien & Le Gardien) in the Zürich premiere of Martinu’s Juliette, conducted by Maestro Fabio Luisi.
-Airam began the 15-16 season highlighted as “a truly luxury for the cast” for his debut in the role of Dr. Cajus in Zürich production of Falstaff, alongside Bryn Terfel as the eponymous anti hero.
-In the same season he sang the roles of Gastone in La Traviata, Steuermann in Der fliegende Holländer and Malcolm in Macbeth.
-At the beginning of 2016 he also debuted at Teatro Real de Madrid singing Geharnischter Mann in Barrie Kosky’s awarded production of Mozart’s Die Zauberflöte.
+From season 2015-2016 highlight his participation in many prooductions of Opernhaus Zürich like Falstaff, alongside Bryn Terfel as the eponymous anti hero, La Traviata, Der fliegende Holländer and Macbeth.
+That same season he is invited by Maestro Teodor Currentzis to debut the role of Alfredo in a new production of La Traviata at Perm Opera, directed by Robert Wilson.

-He has worked with prestigious conductors such as Fabio Luisi, Stéphane Denève, Marco Armiliato, Michael Boder, Cornelius Meister, Markus Poschner, Alexander Anissimov, Sebastian Weigle, John Fiore, Ivor Bolton, Carlo Rizzi, James Conlon, Teodor Currentzis and Nello Santi, among others; and with directors as Barrie Kosky, Robert Wilson, Jürgen Flimm, David Pountney, Laurent Pélly, Uwe Eric Laufenberg, Peter Stein, Jean-Claude Auwray, Claus Guth, Gilbert Deflo, Eric Bechtolf, Tatjana Gürbaca, Dmitry Tcherniakov, Andreas Homoki, Damiano Michieletto, among others.
+He has worked with prestigious conductors such as Fabio Luisi, Stéphane Denève, Marco Armiliato, Michael Boder, Cornelius Meister, Markus Poschner, Alexander Anissimov, Sebastian Weigle, Ramón tebar, Giovanni Antonini, Andrea Marcon, John Fiore, Omer Meir Wellber, Ivor Bolton, Jesús López Cobos, Francesco Ivan Ciampa, Carlo Rizzi, James Conlon, Teodor Currentzis and Nello Santi, among others; and with directors like Barrie Kosky, Robert Wilson, Jürgen Flimm, David Pountney, Laurent Pélly, Uwe Eric Laufenberg, Peter Stein, Jean-Claude Auwray, Claus Guth, Gilbert Deflo, Eric Bechtolf, Tatjana Gürbaca, Stefano Poda, Dmitri Tcherniakov, Andreas Homoki, Damiano Michieletto, among others.

 Native of Tenerife in the Canary Islands, the young Spanish tenor is part of a family of musicians.